donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 ## Herfindahl–Hirschman Index (HHI)

-The HHI measures market concentration as the sum of squared market shares:
+The Herfindahl–Hirschman Index (HHI) is primarily used to measure market concentration.
+Originally introduced in the late 1940s and 1950s by Herfindahl and Hirschman (Herfindahl, 1950; Hirschman, 2018), the HHI has become a key indicator in the study of market competition.
+It provides valuable insight into the degree of concentration and helps determine whether a firm operates in a perfectly competitive or imperfectly competitive environment.
+The index is parameterized by the number of firms operating in the market and is calculated as the sum of the squared market shares of all firms:

 $$HHI_t = \sum_{i=1}^{n} S_{i,t}^2$$